-IEA will have an active presence at WERA 2021 hosting a full-day workshop and participating in an invitational symposium.
+IEA had an active presence at WERA 2021 hosting a full-day workshop and participating in an invitational symposium.

-IEA will have an active presence at WERA 2021 hosting a full-day workshop on Tuesday 6 July, from 09:30-18:00.
-IEA will also participate in an invitational symposium on Wednesday 7 July.
+IEA had an active presence at WERA 2021 hosting a full-day workshop on Tuesday 6 July, from 09:30-18:00.
+IEA also participated in an invitational symposium on Wednesday 7 July.

-The invitational symposium planned on Wednesday 7 July and presentations come together under the title 'Diverse Contexts, Common Challenges'.
-The session is intended to echo the theme of the WERA 2020 Focal Meeting by providing some insights into the fruitful collaboration among IEA members and scholars.
-This invitational symposium attempts to draw attention to IEA’s mission and studies, as well as the use of resulting datasets for system level purposes, the value of monitoring educational achievement under the UNESCO SDG agenda, and other exploratory, research inquiries.
+The invitational symposium was planned on Wednesday 7 July and presentations came together under the title 'Diverse Contexts, Common Challenges'.
+The session was intended to echo the theme of the WERA 2020 Focal Meeting by providing some insights into the fruitful collaboration among IEA members and scholars.
+This invitational symposium attempted to draw attention to IEA’s mission and studies, as well as the use of resulting datasets for system level purposes, the value of monitoring educational achievement under the UNESCO SDG agenda, and other exploratory, research inquiries.